Search String

 When five droplets accumulate on a parasol held aloft, a mega-droplet forms.
 In the case of water, the mega-droplet is unleashed as a torrent that washes Bub, Bob and the monsters down through a rounds' mazes (a form of getting around).

-Stunned monsters can be balanced atop the parasol, carried about and then thrown at other monsters or better yet at rows of other stunned monsters, thereby yielding bonus points based on how many monsters were taken out in a single action (line them up and let loose).
-Thrown droplets are also used to collect items and reveal hidden items.
+Stunned monsters can be balanced atop the parasol, carried about and then thrown at other monsters or better yet at rows of other stunned monsters, thereby yielding bonus points based on how many monsters were taken out in a single action: line them up and let loose for 100,000-point Clears.
+Or quadruple 100,000-point Clears!

-After collecting a power-up elemental droplets can be charged on the parasol during end-stage boss fights.
+After collecting a power-up potion elemental droplets can be charged on the parasol during end-stage boss fights.

 It is a nice touch how the engine scrolls the screen from round to round, with Bub and Bob hovering in the air via parasol.